Depreciation on short-term rentals: 27.5 or 39 years?

 How the IRS views the breakdown of property components

 This article is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules are complex and subject to change.
 Results vary significantly based on individual circumstances.
-Always consult a qualified CPA or tax strategist before implementing any tax strategy.
+Always consult a qualified tax advisor before implementing any tax strategy.